 - WILL PPE BE PURCHASED AND DISTRIBUTED CENTRALLY, OR SHOULD EACH LAB SOURCE ITS OWN SUPPLIES?

 At this time, EHS is sourcing and procuring PPE centrally.
-Contact EHS to obtain surgical masks/face coverings, surgical gowns, hand sanitizer bottles, disinfectant wipes, and N95 and other air purifying respirators.
+Visit the EHS website to obtain information about procuring surgical masks/face coverings, surgical gowns, hand sanitizer bottles, disinfectant wipes, and N95 and other air purifying respirators.